Geogouz/Composite-Index-Modeler/README.md

 Support
 =======

-If you need any assistance, you can contact Dev at:
+If you need any assistance, you can contact me at:

 D. Xenakis | Email : d.xenakis@ieee.org